mohamed-nasr-ali/mohamed-nasr-ali/README.md

 ###

 In my free time, I enjoy reading books on technology and entrepreneurship.
-I also like to stay active by playing soccer and going for runs.

 ###